At this point, I’ve dealt, at length, with the GM advice, but what about the players? Surely they deserve a little guidance too!

 I love this bit the most.
 You could potentially run Blades in the Dark games over and over again for years, one campaign after another, and use this same formula for your starting situation, and it would never get old:

-• Set two factions directly at odds, with opposing goals.
+Set two factions directly at odds, with opposing goals.
 They’re already in conflict when the game begins.
 Both factions are eager to recruit help, and to hurt anyone who helps their foe.

-• Set a third faction poised to profit from this conflict or to be ruined by its continuation.
+Set a third faction poised to profit from this conflict or to be ruined by its continuation.
 This faction is eager to recruit help.

 And that’s it.
 It’s not overly convoluted.
 Three factions and their goals shouldn’t be too much to burden the players with and there should be plenty of potential in the situation.
-“Keep
+“Keep it simple at first—things will snowball from here.”

 The main thing is to give them something to do right off the bat, rather than asking “more creative work” of them.
 Once again, I love this.
 This is the sort of advice I wanted when I first ran Spire.
 Instead, I think I left my players floundering right at the beginning, without a clear idea of what they should pursue straight away.
 We ended up really enjoying that campaign but it always involved an awful lot of talking about what they were going to do next, planning that thing and then changing minds and starting over.
 And I think that’s because it never recovered from that first session, and its lack of direction.